 Blackened Halibut with Creamy Shrimp Creole

-- 1/2 lbs Butter, clarified To clarify butter melt the butter in a saucepan.
-Skim off milk solids and pour off only the clear yellow butter.
+- 1/2 lbs Butter, clarified To clarify butter, melt the butter in a saucepan.
+Then, skim off milk solids and pour off only the clear yellow butter.

 - 2 6 oz Halibut fillet